esno/rda/README.md

 | reserved          | 2.0     | 536    | 4    |
 |                   | 2.2     | 552    | 8    |

-the location of the `file header` is right before the `block header`.
+the location of the first `file header` is right before the `block header`.
 > file header offset = block header offset - size compressed

+since one block can contain many files one has to traverse all `file header` starting from the first.
+> file header offset = block header offset - size compressed + (file header size * n)

 ### path